MaxEnger/RandomForest_SolarFields/README.md

    fileFormat: 'SHP'
 });
 ```
+# Results
+- As you can see, there are not 524 Solar Fields in Rhode Island, however, there are still plenty being developed.
+The script created for this analysis is complete, but can be further adjusted in other softwares like ArcGIS to filter the pixel noise.
+There are lots of small pixels that may have captured roads, roofs, and barren areas as solar fields, so filtering the data with a Filter Tool (ArcGIS) may help produce a more accurate and realistic result.
+- If you desire to improve your result, please look below and follow the secondary methodology to improve your results using Segemenation and Zonal Statistics

 # Next Steps - Linked Again for Clarity
 - Users can follow the continued High-Level Methodology of this analysis by navigating to this page: [Clark University Solar Field Project](https://maxenger.github.io/solar/Storymap.html)
 - For a more in depth methodology, check out the Tutorial PDF in the Repository.